open-template-hub/payment-server-template/assets/tests/regression-tests/postman/README.md

 * Import **payment-server-regression.postman_collection.json** as collection to Postman

-* Update imported environment variables and run collection on Postman.
+* Update imported environment variables and run collection on Postman